-Our objectives are to obtain reasonable assurance about whether the standalone financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these standalone financial statements.
+Our objectives are to obtain reasonable assurance about whether the standalone financial statements as a whole We also provide those charged with governance with are free from material misstatement, whether due to fraud a statement that we have complied with relevant or error, and to issue an auditor's report that includes ethical requirements regarding independence, and our opinion.
+Reasonable assurance is a high level of to communicate with them all relationships and other assurance, but is not a guarantee that an audit conducted matters that may reasonably be thought to bear on our in accordance with SAs will always detect a material independence, and where applicable, related safeguards. misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually From the matters communicated with those charged with or in the aggregate, they could reasonably be expected governance, we determine those matters that were of to influence the economic decisions of users taken on the most significance in the audit of the standalone financial basis of these standalone financial statements. statements of the current period and are therefore the key fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these standalone financial statements.
 As part of an audit in accordance with SAs, we exercise professional judgement and maintain professional skepticism throughout the audit.
-We also:
+We also: Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud

-- · Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+- Identify and assess the risks of material misstatement of the standalone financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
-Under Section 143(3) (i) of the Act, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Management and Board of Directors. - Conclude on the appropriateness of the Management and Board of Directors use of the going concern basis of accounting in preparation of standalone financial statements and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the
+Under Section 143(3) (i) of the Act, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls with reference to financial statements in place and the operating effectiveness of such controls.
+As required by Section 143(3) of the Act, we report that:

+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Management and Board of Directors. - Conclude on the appropriateness of the Management and Board of Directors use of the going concern basis of accounting in preparation of standalone financial statements and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the